 - Read Understanding Segments.

 - Your company domain is in Settings > Demandbase-Wide Settings > Allowed Domains.
 If it isn't, click Add a domain.

 - Your browser does not block preview of the webpage.
 For example, you don’t have a Consent Manager that declines all cookies.

-- To create a new experience, from the left navigation bar, go to Personalization > Site Customization select Create New Experience, and enter a New Experience Name.
+- To create a new experience, from the left navigation bar, go to Personalization > Site Customization, click Create New, and enter an Experience Name.

 - Decide who sees the experience: Use Selectors to define your criteria.

 a.
-To define the accounts, account lists, or segments to provide the new experience to, from the Selector tab, select the Advanced tab below it.
+To define the accounts, account lists, or segments to provide the new experience to, from the Selector tab, select the Advanced sub-tab below.

 b.
-Create a Selector rule that defines the criteria for who sees the experience.
-For example, to define a segment by the software & technology industry, open Search on the right and find Industry.
+Create a Selector that defines the criteria for who sees the experience.
+For example, to define a segment by the software & technology industry, search for and drag Industry to the Selector workspace.

-d.
-Click Select... and search for the kind of industry you’re looking for, in this case software & technology.
+c.
+In the Select... field, search for the industry you’re looking for, in this case software & technology.

-You can drag more criteria, such as Journey Stage or Pipeline Predict Score, over to the + sign in the Selector workspace.
+Tip: You can drag more criteria, such as Journey Stage or Pipeline Predict Score, to the Selector workspace.